claire-codes/blog-com/_posts/2015-09-20-deploying-jekyll-on-heroku.markdown

 run Rack::NotFound.new('_site/404.html')
 ```

 Jekyll will have already made an `index.html` file for us, but doesn't give a 404 automatically.
 Create a file called `404.html` and put some valid HTML in it - just copy the index page's contents if you like for now.
 Run `jekyll serve` to make sure this page is generated and placed in your `_site` folder.
-Once it's running locally hit `Ctrl-C` to stop it running and continue following this tutorial :stuck_out_tongue_winking_eye:
+Once it's running locally hit `Ctrl-C` to stop it running and continue following this tutorial 😜

 You need to put some extra stuff in the `_config.yml` file, particularly `vendor` so that Jekyll doesn't get confused when it generates your site and looks in the wrong place for stuff.
 Add this line to the bottom: